RJAIN-27/SlackBot-CSC510/Deploy.md

 **TestCase4:**
 1. Test User doesn't upload a dataset.
-2. Test User enters "I want to know the best model for this dataset." in the message field.
+2. Test User types "I want to know the best model for this dataset." in the message field and presses 'Enter'.

 **Expected:**